Your initial appointment

 How can I help with my own recovery?

 You’ll be encouraged to take an active role in your own recovery, even before your treatment.
-Working with one of our team of physiotherapists, you’ll be shown exercises to improve your muscle strength before your procedure and afterwards.
+We recommend seeing a physiotherapist as you’ll be shown exercises to improve your muscle strength before your procedure and afterwards.
 Carrying these out regularly can help you recover as quickly as possible.

 What are the risks and side-effects?

-There have been no serious reported side-effects from Lipogems® adipose treatment.
+There have been no serious reported side-effects from MFAT treatment.
 However, as with any other injection, you may have some mild to moderate swelling at the affected sites.